High-flow nasal cannula (tube) oxygen therapy for infants with bronchiolitis

 Bronchiolitis is a common illness affecting the lower (smaller) respiratory airways in infants (younger than 24 months of age).
-Usually caused by a viral infection, it results in breathing problems, including cough, fast breathing, wheezing and can cause poor feeding.
+Usually caused by a viral infection, it results in breathing problems, including coughing, fast breathing, and wheezing, and can cause poor feeding.
 It is a major cause of hospitalisation in infants.
-Current treatment involves supporting infants to breath until the infection clears.
-An emerging method to support breathing is using blended, heated, humidified air and oxygen, through nasal cannulae (tubes) at flow rates higher than two litres per minute, which is the maximum for conventional dry oxygen delivery.
-This is known as high-flow nasal cannula therapy and it allows the comfortable delivery of high flow rates of an air/oxygen blend which may improve ventilation.
-This may lead to a reduced need for invasive respiratory support (e.g. intubation) and may have a clinical advantage over other treatments by preventing drying of the upper airway.
-This review assessed the effects of high-flow nasal cannula therapy, compared with other respiratory support, in the treatment of infants with bronchiolitis.
+The treatment of bronchiolitis is supportive.
+For those who require hospitalisation, this involves helping infants to breathe until the infection clears.
+An increasingly used method to support breathing is blended, heated, humidified air and oxygen, through nasal cannulae (tubes) at flow rates higher than two litres of air/oxygen per minute, which is the maximum for conventional (low-flow) dry oxygen delivery.
+This is known as high-flow nasal cannula therapy, and it allows the comfortable delivery of high flow rates of an air/oxygen blend, which may improve ventilation.
+Continuous positive airway pressure (CPAP) is also increasingly used in the treatment of bronchiolitis.
+It involves delivering a blend of air/oxygen at a preset pressure to hold the airways open and prevent collapse during expiration (breathing out).

-The evidence is current to May 2013.
+This evidence is current to 8 December 2022.

 Authors' conclusions: